kuzzleio/documentation-old/src/sdk-reference/collection/index.md

 $dataCollection = new Collection($kuzzle, 'my-collection', 'my-index');
 ```

-In Kuzzle, you manipulate documents and subscriptions, both related to data collections.
+In Kuzzle Backend, you manipulate documents and subscriptions, both related to data collections.

-A data collection is a set of data managed by Kuzzle.
+A data collection is a set of data managed by Kuzzle Backend.
 It acts like a data table for persistent documents, or like a room for pub/sub messages.

 ---